The Free Fall

 Updated: Sep 3

-The free fall has always enticed me — the idea of completely letting go and the rush of adrenaline that forces every cell inside of you awake.
-My limbs buzz with anticipation, but as I get up to the edge, my feet become frozen in place.
-I am stuck, like I had walked into fixed cement, too afraid to make the jump I have been waiting for years to make.
+The free fall has always enticed me—the idea of completely letting go and the rush of adrenaline that forces every cell inside of you awake.
+My limbs buzz with anticipation, but as I get up to the edge, my feet freeze in place.
+I am stuck like I had walked into fixed cement, too afraid to make the jump I have been waiting for years to make.
 Panic fills me as I think about what is at stake and how much I could possibly lose.

 And so I lock my feet in position and refuse to make any move at all.
 I sit down and cross my arms like a stubborn child.
 I try to pretend it isn't fear because I hate feeling weak, but the fear consumes me.
 It eats up every part of me.
 It surges through my veins achingly slow and fast all at once.

-It's funny what fear does to a person — how it convinces you of things you've known your whole life are untrue.
+It's funny what fear does to a person—how it convinces you of things you've known your whole life to be untrue.
 Fear makes you believe that you are weak.
-It makes you believe you are not enough.
+It makes you believe you're not enough.

 And so I sit, stewing in my fear with tears streaming down my face.
 They blind my vision, making me see things that aren't really there.
-I cling to anything I can — any little piece of stronghold that is offered in my direction no matter how pitiful.
+I cling to anything I can—any little piece of stronghold that I can find.
 I reach out many times and return with nothing but air, my fingers desperately trying to find the places that were always there for me to hold on to before.

-My panic mind believes I need solid ground.
-For the first time in as long as I can remember, the free fall terrifies me instead of excites me.
+My panicked mind believes I need solid ground.
+For the first time in as long as I can remember, the free fall terrifies me instead of exciting me.
 The freedom that always called to me before now feels childish and unimportant.
-The familiar suffocation of panic sets in deeper.
+The panic sets in deeper.